-Transportation | San Francisco, CA, United States | Loeb Fellow 2020 and rew.salzberg@gmail.com
+Transportation | Montreal, Canada | Loeb Fellow 2020 andrew.salzberg@gmail.com

-Andrew Salzberg is passionate about building the sustainable transpotation systems of the future.
-He created and held a unique global role as Uber's first director of transportation policy.
-In that role, he created Uber's first teams focussed on public transportation and environmental sustainability, led the development of Uber's first data sharing tool for government agencies, and spearheaded Uber's support for congestion pricing.
-Before that, Salzberg was Uber's senior operations manager in New York City.
+Andrew Salzberg is passionate about building the sustainable transportation systems of the future.
+He is currently a lecturer at MIT where he created a first-of-its-kind Decarbonizing Urban Mobility course.
+He also advises a host of mobility and technology organizations working to combat climate change around the world.
+Before the Loeb Fellowship, he created and held a unique global role as Uber's first director of transportation policy.
+In that role, he created Uber's first teams focused on public transportation and environmental sustainability.
 Prior to joining Uber, Salzberg worked at the World Bank on a multibillion dollar lending program for China's transport and urban development.
 Earlier, he worked at Transport for London through the MIT Transit Lab.
-Salzberg holds a bachelor of civil engineering from McGill University and master's in urban planning from Harvard.
-He sits on the board of advisors of the Eno Center for Transportation, and advises urban technology startups, including Transit and Curbflow.
+Salzberg holds a bachelor of civil engineering from McGill University and master in urban planning from Harvard.